-A world Heritage site with grand colonial buildings, courtyards, and church towers.
+A UNESCO world Heritage site with grand colonial buildings, courtyards, and church towers.
 A small, relaxed town with lots of museums, the best being the Museo Nacional de la Lucha Contra Banditos and the Museo Romantico.
 Trinidad has some interesting sites within proximity such as Playa Ancón (beach) and the Valle de los Ingenios (ruins of the 19th century sugar mills that made this area rich).
-Our post on Trinidad here.

 Recommended accommodation: Hostal Dr. Suarez y Senora Addys was our first and best Casa Particular experience in Cuba.
 Fantastic.

 Famous for the Parque Nacional Vinales, one of cuba’s most spectacular natural settings.
 The valley is known for the large rocky outcrops (called mogotes) rising above green tobacco plantations and palm trees.
 Great for hiking, climbing, and horseback riding.

 Another Unesco World Heritage site, know for its impressive colonnaded buildings (most built in the mid-1800’s) and monuments.
 Must see’s: downtown around Parque Jose Marti (you’ll see Cuba’s version of the Arc de Triomphe, a Theatre, cathedrals, and a museum), the malecon (like Havana’s seawall, except the views are over the beautiful Bay of Cienfuegos), and Punta Gorda (the peninsula at the southern end of Cienfuegos).
 Don’t miss the Palacio de Valle in Punta Gorda.